-TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this 23 used on classroom Care must be taken in terms of the type of cleaning product equipment.
-24 Dispensing receptacles in washrooms are topped up as necessary.
+TRUE if the statement agrees with the information FALSE FALSE if the statement contradicts the information NOT GIVEN If there is no information on this Care must be taken in terms of the type of cleaning product used on classroom equipment.
+Dispensing receptacles in washrooms are topped up as necessary.
 25 Janitorial staff are required to diagnose and fix minor problems.

-26 Outdoor play areas are not used in winter.
-27 Recycling bins are emptied on a weekly basis.
+- Outdoor play areas are not used in winter. - 27 Recycling bins are emptied on a weekly basis.